The College of Business works closely with our partner school in Dalian, China and

 Eligibility

-Be admitted into a COB graduate program (MBA, MAcc, MHA, MS-IT, MS-PM) at MSU.
+College.
+Preference given to students admitted to a COB graduate program (MBA, MAcc, MHA, MS-IT,

 Note: As a Graduate Teaching Assistant, you will be expected to maintain your full-time,